realA10001986/VSR/Electronics/Control Board/README.md

 It has connectors for
 - power (5V or 12V, back side; if you choose to mount the board in another way than intended, the connectors can also be put on the front)
-- time travel button (back side; if you choose to mount the board in another way than intended, the connector can also be put on the front)
+- time travel button ("TT", back side; if you choose to mount the board in another way than intended, the connector can also be put on the front)
+- time travel output ("IO14"): IO14 signals an ongoing time travel by going "high" (2.7-3.3V) for the duration of the time travel.
+Please do not use this connector as a power supply.
 - temperature sensor (back side)
-- Buttons & lights: Those JST XH four-pin connectors have two wires for the button (BUT, BUT) and two for the lights inside the buttons (L+, L-).
+- Buttons & lights: Those JST XH four-pin connectors have two wires for the button (BUT, BUT) and two for the LEDs inside the buttons (L+, L-).
 BUT and BUT are supposed to be connected when the button is pressed, and open when it is released.
-The voltage for the lights inside the buttons can be selected from 3.3V, 5V, and 12V.
-There is a "T" shaped solder jumper on the Control Board.
-Connect "3V3" and "LVcc" for 3.3V, for instance.
-If you go for 12V, the Control Board must be powered with 12V through the respective connector on the back of the PCB.
+The voltage for the LEDs inside the buttons can be set to 3.3V, 5V, or 12V to accommodate their built-in resistors, if any.
+There is a "T" shaped solder jumper on the Control Board for voltage selection: Connect "3V3" and "LVcc" for 3.3V, for instance.
 On the pictures above, 5V is selected.
+If you go for 12V, the Control Board must be powered with 12V through the respective connector on the back of the PCB. *Only LEDs are supported.
+Do not connect incandescent light bulbs.*
 - Pushwheels and LED display: Pushwheels and LED display are daisy-chained.
 - speaker for audio (PH 2pin).